Belonger status: Anguilla

-(f) is the spouse of such a person as is referred to in paragraph (a), (b), (c) or (d) of this subsection, has been married to such a person for not less than three years, and has been granted belonger status by the commission.
+The Constitution of Anguilla defines Anguillian status in section 80.
+This section was introduced in 1990 and originally referred to "Belonger status".
+This was changed to "Anguillian status" in 2019, with the Anguillian Belonger Commission similarly being renamed the Anguillian Status Commission.
+Section 80 now reads as follows:

-In Bermuda
+Bermuda

-The term "belonger" appears only in the Bermuda Constitution Order of 1968, "A person shall be deemed to belong to Bermuda...".
+The term "belonger" appears only in the Bermuda Constitution Order of 1968, "A person shall be deemed to belong to Bermuda..."

 Belongers include those possessing Bermudian status; naturalised British Overseas Territories citizens; the wives of Bermudians or naturalised British Overseas Territories citizens; and the children under the age of eighteen of Bermudians, naturalised British Overseas Territories citizens, and their wives.
 Other laws typically only use the term Bermudian status, neglecting to deal with other Belongers.
 A couple of recent court decisions in 2016–2017 have held that references to Bermudians should also be read as including other Belongers in the context of immigration law, company ownership and land ownership.

 Only Bermudian status-holders may vote in island elections.
 With limited exceptions, only Belongers and the spouses of Bermudians may own land, live or work on the island without a permit.

 Also with limited exceptions, Belongers must hold at least 60% of the shares and be at least 60% of the directors of companies doing business in Bermuda.
 This requirement does not apply to international business companies (known locally as "exempted companies"), which may have an office in Bermuda but may only trade outside Bermuda.

 Under the current law, those born in Bermuda to at least one Bermudian parent, and those who live on the island while a spouse of a Bermudian for 10 years, are eligible for Bermudian status.
 Potentially extending Bermudian status to others is perennially one of the most politically contentious issues on the island.

-In the British Virgin Islands
+British Virgin Islands

 In the British Virgin Islands there are two forms of status: Belongership and BVIslander status.
 The two forms of status overlap to some degree, although it is possible to be a Belonger without being a BVIslander.
 BVIslander status is the 'senior' form of status and that is only conferred on those who have at least one grandparent born in the territory.
 Belonger status can be acquired in several ways, but generally it is granted as an honour (very rare), by naturalisation or it can be acquired after a qualifying period (three years at the present time) after marriage to a BVIslander.
 All BVIslanders and Belongers can vote, but only BVIslanders can hold a British Virgin Islands passport.
 It is possible to have BOTC status and be a Belonger but not a BVIslander if the person with BOTC status comes from another British Overseas Territory and has married a BVIslander.

 The definition of qualifications for Belonger status in the British Virgin Islands is contained in section 2(2) of the Constitution: